-- (i) For zoning lots adjoining a zoning lot in the country, residential, apartment or apartment mixed use zoning districts, all incidental storage of material and equipment must be located in a fully enclosed structure. - (ii) In the B-1 zoning district, when the principal entrance is less than 75 feet or its parking area is less than 20 feet from any adjoining zoning lot in the country, residential, apartment, or apartment mixed use zoning districts, hours of operation are limited to between 6:00 a.m. and 10:00 p.m. - (iii) In the apartment mixed use zoning district, hours of operation are limited to between 6:00 a.m. and 10:00 p.m., including any loading activities associated with the retail use. - (iv) In the industrial mixed use zoning district, the density controls of Table 21-3.5 and Section 21-3.140-1(c) apply.

-(C) Large:

-- (i) For zoning lots adjoining a zoning lot in the country, residential, apartment, or apartment mixed use zoning districts, all incidental storage of material and equipment must be located in a fully enclosed structure. - (ii) In the B-1 District, when the principal entrance is less than 75 feet or its parking area is less than 20 feet from any adjoining zoning lot in the country, residential, apartment or apartment mixed use zoning districts, hours of operation are limited to between 6:00 a.m. and 10:00 p.m.
-Large retail uses that do not meeting this standard and are intended to operate beyond these hours may be permitted under a minor conditional use permit.

-- (iii) In the industrial mixed use zoning district, the density controls of Table 21-3.5 and Section 21-3.140-1(c) apply. - (b) Alternative financial services. - Defined: Providing non-traditional financial services on a recurring basis.
-Includes payday lending, check cashing, bail bonds, debt collecting, or pawnshops. - (2) Standards: As required by a conditional use permit. - (c) Mobile commercial establishment. - (1) Defined: A vehicle with current registration and safety check used by an itinerant vendor for the sale of food products or other wares.
-Includes trailer attachments, push carts, lunch wagons or vans, shipping containers, food trucks, and pop-up tents.
-Does not include vendors at farmers' markets, fun fairs, special community events, or other special events where mobile commercial establishments do not constitute a majority of the event, or are managed by a regulatory entity. - (2) Standards: - (A) Mobile commercial establishments must operate on all-weather surfaces, unless otherwise specified in this chapter. - (B) Mobile commercial establishments must operate outside of any required yards. - (C) One portable sign per mobile commercial establishment is allowed during hours of operation. - (D) When three or more mobile commercial establishments operate on one zoning lot:
+- (C) In the apartment mixed use zoning district, hours of operation are limited to between 6:00 a.m. and 10:00 p.m., including any loading activities associated with the retail use. - (D) In the industrial mixed use zoning district, the density controls of Table 21-3.5 and Section 21-3.140-1(c) apply. - (3) Large: - (A) For zoning lots adjoining a zoning lot in the country, residential, apartment, or apartment mixed use zoning districts, all incidental storage of material and equipment must be located in a fully enclosed structure. - (B) In the B-1 District, when the principal entrance is less than 75 feet or its parking area is less than 20 feet from any adjoining zoning lot in the country, residential, apartment, or apartment mixed use zoning districts, hours of operation are limited to between 6:00 a.m. and 10:00 p.m.
+Large retail uses that do not meeting this standard and are intended to operate beyond these hours may be permitted under a minor conditional use permit. - (C) In the industrial mixed use zoning district, the density controls of Table 21-3.5 and Section 21-3.140-1(c) apply. - (b) Alternative financial services standards.
+As required by a conditional use permit. - (c) Mobile commercial establishment standards. - (1) Mobile commercial establishments must operate on all-weather surfaces, unless otherwise specified in this chapter. - (2) Mobile commercial establishments must operate outside of any required yards. - (3) One portable sign per mobile commercial establishment is allowed during hours of operation. - (4) When three or more mobile commercial establishments operate on one zoning lot: